sagojez/sagojez/content/posts/concurrent-programming-in-scala-part-3.md

 ## The Executor and ExecutionContext objects

-We might get the temptation to create new threads because it is lighter than a JVM process.
-But bear in mind that once the JVM process exists, the thread creation becomes much more expensive than allocating objects, acquiring monitors or updating a collection.

-But why?
-One reason is that starting a thread requires the OS to allocate a memory region of its call stack.
-Another reason is that new threads can lead to [context switching](https://en.wikipedia.org/wiki/Context_switch#Cost).

-These alone are compelling reasons to adopt, instead, a different approach.
-What most concurrent frameworks do is to have a **set of threads** on the waiting state that will take the load as soon as they are available.
-This is known as a `thread pool`.
+Instead of creating threads directly, it's often more efficient to utilize a thread pool, a set of threads in a waiting state, ready to take on tasks.
+This approach significantly reduces the overhead of thread creation.

-The `JDK` comes with an abstraction to encapsulates how to run concurrent tasks called the `Executor`.
-The `Executor`, under the hood, is merely an interface which defines a single `execute` method.
-This method takes a `Runnable` object, and the `Executor` decides when to call the `Runnable#run` method.
+The `JDK` offers an abstraction known as the Executor.
+It encapsulates the execution of concurrent tasks by providing an interface with a single execute method.
+This method takes a Runnable object, and the Executor manages when to invoke the `Runnable#run` method.

-Up to this point, we've been building abstraction over abstraction.
-It is a fair question to ask, what's the purpose?
-Why do I need yet another abstraction called `Executor`?

-> The `Executor` serves the purpose of decoupling the _what_ from the _how_ computations are executed.

-The `scala.concurrent` package defines the `ExecutionContext` trait that provides the `Executor` functionality but for Scala.
-This package implements two methods: `execute` that corresponds to the `Executor#execute`.
-And implements `reportFailure` that takes a Throwable object and is called when a task throws.
+In Scala, the `scala.concurrent` package introduces the `ExecutionContext` trait, which provides similar functionality but tailored for Scala.
+It encompasses two main methods: `execute`, akin to `Executor#execute`, and `reportFailure`, invoked when a task throws an exception.

-The `ExecutionContext` companion object contains Scala's default execution context - `global`, which internally uses `ForkJoinPool`:
+The `ExecutionContext` companion object houses Scala's default execution context - `global`, which internally leverages `ForkJoinPool`:

 ```scala
 object ExecutionContextGlobal extends App {